The First Light of Hope

 Not in the way anyone expected.
 Not with force or fanfare.
 But in the fragile form of a newborn baby - God incarnate, born into poverty, under the shadow of empire.
 A quiet, subversive act of radical love.
 A love that would go onto challenge injustice, lift the weary, and turn the world upside down - not with power, but with grace, mercy, and kindness.

-This year’s Advent series will feature 25 devotionals from a diverse group of contributors across the Common Grace movement: reflecting on the realities of our broken world along with the unshakable hope that love still breaks through; exploring how God’s love disrupts, heals, and transforms - breaking through darkness, despair, and injustice to bring light, joy, and renewal; and reminding us that even in the darkest times, love is not absent.
+This Advent series featured 25 devotionals from a diverse group of contributors across the Common Grace movement: reflecting on the realities of our broken world along with the unshakable hope that love still breaks through; exploring how God’s love disrupts, heals, and transforms - breaking through darkness, despair, and injustice to bring light, joy, and renewal; and reminding us that even in the darkest times, love is not absent.
 It pushes through cracks, defies despair, and insists on hope.

-Our Advent contributors for this year are: Nathan Campbell, Rev Tim Costello, Lynda Dunstan, Steff Fenton, Aunty Prof Dr Doseena Fergie, Rev Jason Forbes, Pastor Darren Garlett, Rev Belinda Groves, Deni Harden, Eric & Carolyn Hatfield, Jono Ingram, Eliza Johnson, Hsu-Ann Khoury, Charles Louwrens, Dr Phillipa McCormack, Gershon Nimbalker, Dr Mick Pope, Jessica Carroll Smith, Rev Glen Spencer, Safina Stewart, Danielle Terceiro, Dr Justine Toh, Guan Un, Luke Vassella and Jasmine Wrangles.
+Our Advent contributors for 2025 are: Nathan Campbell, Rev Tim Costello, Lynda Dunstan, Steff Fenton, Aunty Prof Dr Doseena Fergie, Rev Jason Forbes, Pastor Darren Garlett, Rev Belinda Groves, Deni Harden, Eric & Carolyn Hatfield, Jono Ingram, Eliza Johnson, Hsu-Ann Khoury, Charles Louwrens, Dr Phillipa McCormack, Gershon Nimbalker, Dr Mick Pope, Jessica Carroll Smith, Rev Glen Spencer, Safina Stewart, Danielle Terceiro, Dr Justine Toh, Guan Un, Luke Vassella and Jasmine Wrangles.

 ________________